tarwn/lessthandot-hugo/blogs/content/posts/2010-12-18-integrating-jneat-into-a-custom-simulati.md

 <code class="codespan">neatPop.viewtext();</code>

-This will print a breakdown of the population and can help diagnose problems if you aren&#8217;t seeing any improvements.
+This will print a breakdown of the population and can help diagnose problems if you aren't seeing any improvements.

-jNEAT also comes with a handy GUI which can display a visual representation of each organism&#8217;s neural network.
+jNEAT also comes with a handy GUI which can display a visual representation of each organism's neural network.
 Before doing this the population needs to be saved to a file:

 <code class="codespan">neatPop.print_to_file_by_species("SavedPopulation.txt");</code>